pivlab/phenoplier-cli/docs/source/getting-started/installation.rst

    git clone git@github.com:pivlab/phenoplier-cli.git
    cd phenoplier-cli
    pip install .
+   # Add environment variable to use the dev settings:
+   # You need to do this before running phenoplier on every new terminal session.
+   export ENV_FOR_DYNACONF="dev"

 You should be able to verify the installation by running the following command: